Multiscale Fisher's Independence Test for Multivariate Dependence: Method

-Remark: The above Corollary provides a {\em finite-sample} theoretical guarantee that \texttt{MultiFIT} attains exact control of the FWER regardless of the sample size $n$.
-This is an important property of our procedure in that for high-dimensional sample spaces traditional large $n$ asymptotic controls of FWER can often be inaccurate, and existing methods typically appeal to resampling strategies such as permutation to provide actual finite-sample approximate control of the FWER.
+The above theorem and corollary provide a strong theoretical guarantee---unavailable to other existing methods---that \texttt{MultiFIT} attains exact control of the level at any finite sample size.
+This is an extremely important property in that for multivariate sample spaces traditional large $n$ asymptotic controls of the level can often be inaccurate, and existing methods typically appeal to resampling strategies such as permutation to provide approximate finite-sample control of the level.
 But permutation is often computationally prohibitive in this context in that even just a single run of a test can be expensive, not to mention applying the same test hundreds to thousands of times.
-In contrast, \texttt{MultiFIT} achieves exact control of FWER by a single run of the procedure without resampling.
+In contrast, \texttt{MultiFIT} achieves exact control of the level by a single run of the procedure without resampling.
+We offer a numerical validation of level control through simulations in Section~\ref{sec:fwer}.